xenostream/edbrowse/Text/sed_bible.md

 ```
 $ sed 's/test/trial/2' data4.txt
-This is a test of the 𝘁𝗿𝗶𝗮𝗹 script.
+This is a test of the trial script.
-This is the second test of the 𝘁𝗿𝗶𝗮𝗹 script.
+This is the second test of the trial script.
 $
 ```